antgonzales/antgonzales.github.io/_posts/2014-05-5-how-to-create-a-loading-screen-animation-with-spinkit.markdown

 - Modernizr
 ---

-Intro animations and loading screens are controversial among web developers and designers.
+Intro CSS animations and loading screens are controversial among web developers and designers.
 I personally think transitions visually indicate to users that they have left the current page and are navigating to a new location.
 I also hate to see my website load some font, a pixelated header image, or clunky animations that look great on my local machine but terrible across the Internet.

-In this tutorial, we’ll create a loading animation using [Spinkit](http://tobiasahlin.com/spinkit/), a CSS animation plugin that offers various animated icons, and [Modernizr](http://modernizr.com/) to create fallbacks for older web browsers.
+In this tutorial, we’ll create a CSS loading animation using [Spinkit](http://tobiasahlin.com/spinkit/), a CSS animation plugin that offers various animated icons, and [Modernizr](http://modernizr.com/) to create fallbacks for older web browsers.

 <!--break-->